 An Approach that Invites Connections

-One thing that a learning-centered approach helps learners do, is connect.
-It is with this connecting that learners can more fully and easily learn.
+One thing that a learning-centered approach helps learners do is connect.
+It is with this connection that learners can more fully and easily learn.
 It is with this type of connecting that we maximize the possibility of real change.

 Connect with self.
 Learners need to connect new content to existing knowledge or experience.
-They need to compare it to what they already know and do, and decide how it lines up and if they like it.
-They need to weigh it again what they believe is right and true, and see how it feels.
-They need to imagine it in their lives and ask themselves “Do I want to start using/doing this?”
+They need to compare it to what they already know and do and decide how it lines up and if they like it.
+They need to weigh it against what they believe is right and true and see how it feels.
+They need to imagine it in their lives and ask themselves, “Do I want to start using/doing this?
+Why?”
+To decide this, they need solo time for reflection, introspection, imagining and questioning.

 Connect with others.
-Learners need to share their stories, experiences, thoughts and questions with other learners.
-They need to hear what others think and debate it.
-It is through this testing and trying with others that learners can discover new meaning and understanding for themselves.
+Learners need to share their stories, experiences, thoughts, and questions with other learners.
+They need to hear what others think about the next content and debate it.
+It is through this testing, trying, and challenging with others that learners can discover new meaning and understanding for themselves.
 It is by seeing ourselves in others that clarity is sometimes found.
+To facilitate collective engagement, invite pair share, small group work, table dialogue, or changing group activities.

 Which of these types of connections (the 3C’s) have you found especially helpful in learning?